 - 1½ T adobo sauce from a jar of chipotle chiles

 - 1 avocado, diced (optional)

 - Heat oven to broil.
 Seed and slice red bell peppers so that each slice is flat.
 Put a splash of olive oil in the bottom of a roasting pan and wipe with a paper towel to oil the bottom of the pan.
 Spread cut red peppers, whole tomatillos, whole pablano chilis, and whole jalapenos over the pan.
 Broil to blacken the skins of all the vegetables, turning to blacken on all sides.
 Watch carefully.
 It will take 15 to 20 minutes.
 As the vegetables blacken, remove and put in a metal bowl and cover with foil or plastic wrap.
 Let sit for 10 to 15 minutes to steam.
 Reserve any liquids that are left in the roasting pan and in the bowl.

 - Put the corn in the roasting pan and briefly roast the cobs under the broiler, turning as they darken.
 Set aside to cool.

 - Put garlic in a food processor and whirl until finely minced.
 Add onion and pulse to coarsely chop.
 Heat 2 T olive oil in a large soup pot.
 Add garlic and onions and saute over medium heat for 15 minutes until soft and beginning to caramelize.

-- Add tomatoes, cumin, coriander, smoked paprika, and chile powders to the onion and garlic mix.
+- Add tomatoes, cumin, coriander, smoked paprika, and chili powder and ancho chile powder to the onion and garlic mix.
 Cook another 2 minutes.